 I am the Coordinator of the Neighborhood Watch Program.
 In addition, a Crime Prevention Officer is assigned to each police district.
 Please see the map below to determine which patrol district you live in and which Crime Prevention Officer is assigned to your area.

-Please feel free to give me a call to answer any questions you may have about the Neighborhood Watch Program and to set up your first meeting.
-I look forward to meeting you and all your neighbors!
+Please feel free to call or email me with any questions you may have about the Neighborhood Watch Program and to set up your first meeting.
+I look forward to meeting you and your neighbors!

 Sincerely,